kovaacs/PWABuilder/docs/home/pwa-workshop.md

 # Progressive Web App Workshop

 This is an in-depth introduction to PWA development using the PWABuilder toolchain.
-This workshop is hands on and may take 1 to 1.5 hours to complete.
+This workshop is hands-on and may take 1 to 1.5 hours to complete.
 If you are new to Progressive Web Apps, take a look at the [*Beginner's Guide to Progressive Web Apps*](/home/pwa-intro) before starting here.

 The workshop will walk you through turning the PWA Starter template into a simple web app, deploying the app, and then adding some basic PWA functionality to the app.